Medical societies or associations typically perform a variety of functions, including

-- developing standards of excellence, e.g. authoring medical guidelines [add link to that term]
+- developing standards of excellence, e.g. authoring medical guidelines

 - educating physicians, e.g. by keeping them informed of new research and developments